banodoco/openmuse/structure.md

 ### get-cloudflare-video-upload-url
 - Handles generating a direct creator upload URL for Cloudflare Stream.
+- Invoked by the client-side `videoUploadService.ts`.
-- Uses Cloudflare API Token and Account ID.
+- Uses Cloudflare API Token and Account ID (environment variables).
-- Returns a one-time TUS upload URL and the video UID.
+- Calls Cloudflare API to create a video object and returns a one-time TUS upload URL and the video UID.
 - CORS headers are handled directly within the function.
 - Requires authentication.